V4L3/yggdrasil-update/README.md

 ```

 The configuration file is optional.
+Yggdrasil currently supports the HMAS and TD ontologies.
+If none is specified in the configuration file it defaults to TD.

 Open your browser to [http://localhost:8080](http://localhost:8080).
 You should see a description of the platform like the following: